cChrister/RadianceMapping/README.md

 ## Boosting Point Clouds Rendering via Radiance Mapping

-set args.epoches to -1, if keeping training forever
+set args.epochs to -1, if keeping training forever

 NeRF-Synthetic
 * args.epochs = it/100, default=6000
-i.e. -it:250000, epoches=2500
+i.e. -it:250000, epochs=2500
 * vid_freq = 30(epochs), record every 3000 iteration

 According to experiment, the epochs are as follows: